Nasrul-Rafi/LittleNest/README.md

 npm install
 ```

-Create the `.env` file from `.env.example` if needed:
+Create `.env` from `.env.example` if needed:

 ```bat
 copy .env.example .env
 ```

-Generate the Laravel application key:
+Generate the Laravel application key if the project does not already have one:

 ```bat
 php artisan key:generate